Delta Air quarterly profit more than triples

-(Reuters) - Delta Air Lines Inc’s (DAL.N) profit more than tripled in the fourth quarter compared to a year earlier and the second largest U.S. carrier forecast unit revenue, a closely watched measure of performance, to be flat to up 2 percent in the first quarter.
+Jan 15 (Reuters) - Delta Air Lines Inc’s profit more than tripled in the fourth quarter compared to a year earlier and the second largest U.S. carrier forecast unit revenue, a closely watched measure of performance, to be flat to up 2 percent in the first quarter.

 Net income surged to $1.02 billion, or $1.49 per share, in the quarter ended Dec.
 31, from $299 million, or 42 cents per share, a year earlier.
 The year earlier quarter included a charge of $394 million related to the tax reform.